Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

 An ISOBUS network is a 250000 baud CAN bus that follows the AEF's ISO 11783 standard of communication, which itself is based on SAE's J1939.
 The ISOBUS standards are designed for agricultural vehicles and forestry.

-As far as this library is concerned, CAN frames contain at most 8 bytes of data, along with a 32 bit identifer.
+As far as this library is concerned, CAN frames contain at most 8 bytes of data, along with a 32 bit identifier.
 This identifier contains a number of important things.

-The identifer contains:
+The identifier contains:

 * The parameter group number (PGN)

-   * This is what identifies what's in the data paylod, like the subject line of an email
+   * This is what identifies what's in the data payload, like the subject line of an email
    * You will need to know some of these (or create some) to communicate with most devices
    * Some standard ones can be found here: https://www.isobus.net/isobus/pGNAndSPN/?type=PGN

 * The source address

-   * These describes who is sending the message, like the return address on a peice of mail
+   * These describes who is sending the message, like the return address on a piece of mail.

 * The destination address